-Turn cap (A) counterclockwise to the first notch to relieve pressure before removing cap completely.
+Turn cap (A) counterclockwise to the first notch to relieve pressure before removing the cap completely.

-- 4. Check the coolant in the pressurized coolant tank using an antifreeze tester.
-Tester should indicate protection to temperatures of -34°C (-30°F). - 5.
-Inspect the pressurized coolant tank cap as follows before reinstalling: - a.
+- Check the coolant in the pressurized coolant tank using an antifreeze tester.
+The tester should indicate protection to temperatures of -34°C (-30°F). - 5.
+Inspect the pressurized coolant tank cap as follows before reinstalling it: - a.
 Check the gasket for cracks or deterioration, and replace the cap if necessary. - b.
 Check that the spring in the cap moves freely.
-Replace the cap if spring is stuck. - 6.
+Replace the cap if the spring is stuck. - 6.
 Install pressurized coolant tank cap (A). - 7.
 Close the hood.
-For instructions, refer to 5.3.2 Closing Hood, page 314.
+For instructions, refer to 5.3.2 Closing Hood, page 340.

-Figure 5.171: Coolant Tank
+Figure 5.177: Coolant Tank